CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Discussion

-Data analysis from the CuLEmo dataset in Figure \ref{fig:distr} shows notable differences in how annotators from different countries perceive the same event.
-For instance, Germany has the highest proportion of \textit{neutral} (no emotion) labels.
+Data analysis from the CuLEmo dataset in Figure \ref{fig:distr} shows notable differences in how annotators from different countries perceive the same event differently.
+For instance, the events annotated from Germany have the highest proportion of \textit{neutral} (no emotion) labels.
 Figure \ref{fig:bell} further illustrates the distribution of positive, negative, and neutral sentiments across 400 instances in each country.